focus-editor/focus/LOG.md

     - Figure out a way to do edits with multiple cursors more efficiently
         - One idea: always copy buffer into a temporary string and rebuild the buffer every time, making changes for every cursor as we go.
 It would be probably a bit slower for one cursor, but still acceptable and much more predictable for many cursors
       (also this may be a good occasion to make sure other editors' cursors are adjusted when edits are done elsewhere)

+- Improve resource usage: query monitor refresh rate and adjust sleeping time based on that
+    - Draw a figure - will that cause longer frames sometimes?
+Probably that's ok?
+    - Don't skip frames when dragging scrollbar

 - When there are several cursors where some of them are above the viewport, hitting enter will shift everything down and will jerk briefly, which is annoying